 \begin{theorem}[Kaledin] Suppose that the higher cohomology groups of $\cD$ vanish.\footnote{By Proposition \ref{GR}, this condition is satisfied by any conical symplectic resolution.} Then derived localization holds if and only if the natural map $\LLoc(A_{\operatorname{diag}})\to \cD_{\operatorname{diag}}$ is a quasi-isomorphism. \end{theorem}

 \begin{remark} Kaledin uses the bounded above derived categories $D^-(\cD\mmod)$ and $D^-(A\mmod)$; however, this equivalent to the claim that the equivalence holds on bounded derived categories, by the argument of \cite[1.2]{KalDEQ}. \end{remark}

 We will use Kaledin's result to prove Theorem A from the introduction.
 To do this, we first need to establish a technical result.
 As usual, we let $\fM$ be a conical symplectic resolution.
-Let $\scrD$ be any $\bS$-equivariant quantization of $\scrM_\eta$, and let $t$ be the coordinate on $\aone$.
+Let $\scrD$ be any $\bS$-equivariant quantization of its twistor deformation $\scrM_\eta$, and let $t$ be the coordinate on $\aone$.
 Let $\cN$ be a $\scrD$-module supported on a Lagrangian subvariety of $\fM\subset \scrM_\eta$ for $\eta\in H^2(\fM;\Z)$ (in the sense that its pullback to the complement of this Lagrangian is zero).